 I have a plan.
 I have a plan for Grace Community Church to begin to have opportunity to love like this because I think sometimes we don't know these people with these needs.
 I mean, in our neighborhoods there aren't a lot of transients roaming the streets and nobody sleeps in my gutter, I don't know about yours.
 And how am I going to find these people?
 So I have a plan, it's for me too and you.
 We're going to start a ministry of pastoral care at Grace Church and we're going to have a person, a pastor, a shepherd who will be available in every crisis and in every need as a point person.
 There will be a phone number in the bulletin as soon as we can get this moving that you call in the event of any need, any need at all.
 And that person will take that need.
-Now wait till I'm finished before you get carried away...that person will take that need and disseminate it through a network of available trained loving Christians so that we can begin to meet the needs that we have as a church family.
+Now wait till I'm finished before you get carried away.
+That person will take that need and disseminate it through a network of available, trained, loving Christians so that we can begin to meet the needs that we have as a church family.
 No one person can do that.
-I can't, we need to begin to love at the level where love is biblical, not at the level of its triviality and sentimentality that is being dosed out in heavy lumps by our pop Christian society today.
+I can't.
+We need to begin to love at the level where love is biblical, not at the level of its triviality and sentimentality that is being dosed out in heavy lumps by our pop Christian society today.

 So, when did we get this capacity?
 When you were saved you got it.
 Who are we to love?
 The first line, one another.
 We're going to do everything we can to make that a reality.
 You pray for us, all right?
-Well let's bow together in prayer.
+Well let's bow together.

 We do, Lord, so much want to love the way You loved us.
 We don't want to be content with kidding ourselves about our sentimental feelings.
 The kind of love You're talking about is painful and sacrificial, not self-indulgent, fun.
 And yet, Lord, it's so deeply rewarding and so joyous.
 Lord, help us to love this way.
 We have the capacity and we have the command to use that capacity to the fullest.
 May we be faithful that indeed as we love one another the world will know we belong to You.
 We pray in Christ's name.
 Amen.